Daniel-Krzyczkowski/CleanArchitectureWithDevSecOps/README.md

 ```

 I am using [Replace Tokens extension for Azure DevOps](https://marketplace.visualstudio.com/items?itemName=qetza.replacetokens)
 to inject parameters from the variable groups.
-With this approach I can have ARM templates stored int the source code repository and use them to create different environments.
+With this approach, I can have ARM templates stored int the source code repository and use them to create different environments.
-Of course there are many great tools that support Infrastructure as a Code approach like [Terraform](https://www.terraform.io/).
+Of course, there are many great tools that support Infrastructure as a Code approach like [Terraform](https://www.terraform.io/).

 There are two release pipelines created: one for the infrastructure and second one for the Web API application:

 ![ContDelDep5.png](assets/ContDelDep5.PNG)

-Deployment of the application can be done to one of four environments: dev, test, staging and production:
+Deployment of the application can be done to one of four environments: dev, test, staging, and production:

 ![ContDelDep6.png](assets/ContDelDep6.PNG)